Merritt Hotchkiss

 Merritt Hotchkiss (before 1814 – 1865 or later) was a merchant and political figure in Lower Canada.
 He represented L'Acadie in the Legislative Assembly of Lower Canada from 1834 until the suspension of the constitution in 1838.

-He was the adopted son of Henry Hoyle.
+He was the son in law of Henry Hoyle.
 Hotchkiss established himself in business at Lacolle, where he also operated a flour mill.
 He served as a commissioner for the Tribunal of Minor Pleas.
-In 1838, he married Sarah Anne Schuyler.
+In 1838, he married the adopted daughter of Henry Hoyle, Sarah Anne Visscher Schuyler.